YM162/TumorSim/README.md

 All code is distributed under the GNU GPL v.
 3.0 license.

 # Citation
-A pre-print of our manuscript using this model can be found in the bioRxiv:
+A pre-print of our manuscript using this model can be found in bioRxiv:
 * Fontaneda, D. & Diaz-Uriarte, R. (2023).
 Adaptive therapy in cancer: the role of restrictions in the accumulation of mutations.
 BioRxiv, 2023.05.18(541330), doi: https://doi.org/10.1101/2023.05.18.541330